Communicating for safety

 Communicating for safety involves the accurate and careful exchange of information about a person's care between treating clinicians, members of a multidisciplinary team, and between clinicians and patients, families and carers.

-Clinical communications is known to influence quality and safety outcomes throughout the patient journey.
-It is an integral part of care and effective communication is essential to ensuring safe, high-quality care
+Clinical communication is known to influence quality and safety outcomes throughout the patient journey.
+It is an integral part of care and effective communication is essential to ensuring safe, high-quality care.

 Ensuring safe and high quality clinical communication

 The portal has guidance, tools and resources to support the core skills for communicating for safety.

 Effective clinical handover, which is structured and standardised, can improve patient safety.